lsc-sde-crates/cr8tor/docs/cr8tor-publisher/overview.md

 The Microservices are based on Docker container.
 They can be deployed to any Kubernetes service like Azure Kubernetes Service (AKS) that supports mounting volumes.

 ???+ note
     For example, Lancashire and Cumbria Secure Data Enviornment department uses Azure Kubernetes to host and run the Microservices within their SDE enviornment.
-The specific Infrastructure and Kubernetes (K8S) configuration can be found here.
-(TODO Add link here)
+The specific Infrastructure and Kubernetes (K8S) configuration [can be found here](https://github.com/lsc-sde-crates/cr8tor-publisher/blob/main/docs/services.md#installation-onto-kubernetes).